-Proposal for Inclusion for Strippers and Belly Dancers
+Proposal for Inclusion of Strippers and Belly Dancers

 ETHICAL ADAPTATION OF ANCIENT PERFORMATIVE PRACTICES: STRIPPERS AND BELLY DANCERS